 KFC Class Action

-- worked at least one shift of four hours or more; and
+- worked shifts of 4 hours or more; and

-- were not provided with a paid 10 minute break on some or all of your shifts of four hours or more.
+- did not receive 10 minute rest breaks on all shifts of 4 hours or more.

 About the KFC Class Action